-Our Mission: To engage our community in compelling musical experiences.
+Our Mission: To serve our community through outstanding musical listening and learning experiences

-Our Vision: Symphonic music is part of the everyday life of our community.
+Our Vision: Symphonic music is a part of everyday life throughout our community

 Any history of the Kalamazoo Symphony Orchestra must begin with its founder, Mrs. Leta G. Snow.
 From its conception until her retirement, Mrs. Snow was the prime force behind the orchestra.